Complementary Medicine Certainly Includes Ayurvedic Medicine

 When the doshas are balanced in accordance with an individual's constitution, the result is vibrant health and energy.
 But when the delicate balance is disturbed, the body becomes susceptible to outside stressors, which may range from viruses and bacteria to poor nutrition and overwork.
 Any significant - and sometimes even an insignificant - imbalance in the doshas is the first sign that mind and body are not perfectly coordinated, notes Dr. Chopra.
 He points out that once people understand the characteristics and qualities ascribed to their body types, they can take appropriate measures, through practical alterations in diet, lifestyle, and environment, to restore dosha balance, which will prevent disease and ensure continued good health.

-The Disease Process According to Ayurvedic MedicineAyurvedic medicine, as the Bodyscan Book of Health understands it, defines health as a soundness and balance between body, mind, and soul, and an equilibrium between the doshas.
-According to ayurvedic medicine, there are seven major factors that can disrupt physiological harmony - genetic, congenital, internal, external trauma; seasonal, natural tendencies or habits; and magnetic and electrical influences.
+The Disease Process According to Ayurvedic MedicineAyurvedic Medicine, as the Technology Health Route understands it, defines health as a soundness and balance between body, mind, and soul, and an equilibrium between the doshas.
+According to Ayurvedic Medicine, there are seven major factors that can disrupt physiological harmony - genetic, congenital, internal, external trauma; seasonal, natural tendencies or habits; and magnetic and electrical influences.
 Virender Sodhi, M.D.
 (Ayurveda), N.D., Director of the American School of ayurvedic Science in Bellevue, Washington, says that "disease is the result of a disruption of the spontaneous flow of nature's intelligence within our physiology.
 When we violate nature's law and cannot adequately rid ourselves of the results of this disruption, then we have disease."

 There are pathologies recognized as being genetically based.
 For example, when placed in a particular environment, a predisposed individual may have a tendency to develop a health problem prompted by his or her surroundings.
 This genetic susceptibility can be triggered in the womb by the mother's lifestyle, diet, habits, activities, and emotions.
 Accordingly, individuals possess natural tendencies to adopt certain habits, such as overeating and smoking.